-- A high proportion (78%) of the assessed households(HHs) inbound to Nyal Town were reportedly from Panyijiar County. - Economic reasons were the most reported pull factors into Nyal Town as cited by 35% of the assessed inbound HHs. - A majority (96%) of assessed inbound HHs reported arriving from a non-camp setting. - A majority (98%) of assessed outbound HHs reported that their original point of departure was a non-camp setting. - A high proportion of assessed outbound HHs (60%) reported they intended to stay in the new location for more than 6 months or permanently. - Almost half (47%) of the total inbound HHs reported at least one member had a vulnerability.
+- A high proportion (81%) of the assessed households (HHs) inbound to Nyal Town were reportedly from Panyijiar County. - Economic reasons were the most reported pull factors into Nyal Town as cited by 28% of the inbound assessed HHs. - A majority (96%) of assessed inbound households reported arriving from a from a non-camp setting. - Reduced access to food was the most reported push factor out of Nyal Town and was cited by 20% of the assessed HHs.
+Compared to the previous month the main push factor was economic reasons which was cited by 24% of assessed HHs. - Slightly more than half (53%) of assessed outbound households reported that they intended to stay in the new location for more than 6 months or permanently.